Things can change quickly in the cooking world. This can be a bad thing for the cooks, but it's great for the people who give them gifts!

 Now that the cost of sous vide equipment has fallen so much, it makes an excellent gift for an adventurous cook.

 If someone already has a circulator, but is looking to upgrade their setup, there are several options.
 If they are still just cooking in a pot, we recommend the Lipavi container, which you can also get a rack and lid for the Anova or lid for the Joule.
-I also highly recommend getting some magnets that can be used to prevent bags from floating.
+I also highly recommend getting some magnets or these weights that can be used to prevent bags from floating.
 We also offer a sous vide timing ruler to ensure their food is cooked perfectly every time.

 Want to give them some great ideas for food to make?
 My Healthy Sous Vide book is filled with delicious sous vide recipes.
 I also have a great book for people getting started, either my best selling sous vide cookbook or my Exploring Sous Vide cookbook.